zenml-io/zenml/docs/book/how-to/create-and-run-templates/create-a-run-template.md

 ---
-description: Create a run template
+description: From a pipeline run to a template
 ---

 # Create a run template from a previous pipeline run